wayneashleyberry/things/readme.md

-  help        Help about any command search      Search in everything show        Show a specific list
+  help        Help about any command search      Search in everything show        Show a specific list version     Print things version

 Flags:
   -h, --help    help for things
+      --print   Print the URL instead of opening it

 Use "things [command] --help" for more information about a command.
 ```